Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 Don’t get me wrong.
 Trying to produce internally coherent content by making use of synonymy, metaphors, and collocations can be extremely beneficial for your overall ranking.

-Nonetheless, there hasn’t been a sufficient research to support the claim that Google is still using LSI to understand reference.
+Nonetheless, there hasn’t been sufficient research to support the claim that Google is still using LSI to understand references.

 On the contrary, much of what has been made apparent demonstrates how much more sophisticated the engine has become in recognizing and processing meaning and use over the years.